-The Company seeks to achieve its investment objective by investing in opportunities in the specialty lending market through Platforms and other lending related opportunities.
+The Company seeks to achieve its investment objective by investing in opportunities in the financial services market through Portfolio Companies and other lending related opportunities.

 The Company invests directly or indirectly into available opportunities, including by making investments in, or acquiring interests held by, third party funds (including those managed by the Investment Manager or its affiliates).